bcgov/data-publication/pages/dps_bcdc_w_resource_mgmt_ui.md

 + Requirement:
     - Zipped folders can be uploaded but do not upload a file from within an already zipped folder.

-1. Once in edit mode of the resouce
+1. Once in edit mode of the resource
 1. Click on the **File** circle
 1. Click on the **paper clip** icon
 1. Navigate to new replacement file